-Having diverse content types to attract and engage your personas through their buyer’s journey is key to the success of any B2B content marketing program.
+Having diverse content types to attract and engage your personas through their buyer’s journey is key to the success of any content marketing program for engineering audiences.
 In this blog, we provide an overview of CAD content marketing and key considerations for determining if it can fit into your content marketing plan.

 What is CAD Content Marketing?

 CAD content marketing is a type of content specific to engineers and engineering companies.
 It is produced by Computer Aided Design (CAD) software tools commonly used by engineers to design products.

 CAD content marketing uses 3D CAD models and 2D CAD drawings to help prospects who use CAD and need models or drawings of your products.
 Content marketing with CAD is most commonly used by B2B suppliers to help engineers, designers, and buyers in the manufacturing industry.

 Suppliers’ parts, components or sub-systems are often included in new CAD designs, bills of material (BOMs) and specification documents.
 By providing CAD content you help save time for the engineers that design-in, and buyers that spec-in and buy your products.
 Downloading CAD content saves them from having to create it as they can download it instead of drawing it from scratch.
 At the same time, it ensures your products are 'designed-in' graphically and include part numbers.

 What types of CAD content do I need?